nitesh-fiestel/task/README.md

 #task

-This project hosts a webpage for taking the details of a user about a movie and displaying it in the webpage
+This project hosts a webpage for taking the details from a user about a movie and displaying it in the webpage